- 29 states plus Washington, D.C., have a higher minimum wage than the federal minimum.

-It's not always a pure bottom-line motivation that leads to wage hikes either.
-Some businesses voluntarily raise wages because they believe in giving their employees a living wage, which accounts more for the cost of living in a given region than the going rate for labor.
+It's not always a pure bottom-line motivation that leads to wage hikes.
+Some businesses voluntarily raise wages because they believe in giving their employees a living wage, which accounts more for the cost of living in each region than the going rate for labor.

 One such company is Coastal Credit Union, which is organized as a cooperative and headquartered in Raleigh, North Carolina.

-"As a cooperative and a responsible corporate citizen, we felt like it was necessary to take the initiative to ensure that our own employees are able to earn enough to take care of themselves," said Joe Mecca, vice president of communication for Coastal Federal Credit Union.
+"As a cooperative and a responsible corporate citizen, we felt like it was necessary to take the initiative to ensure that our own employees are able to earn enough to take care of themselves," said Joe Mecca, Coastal's vice president of communication.
 "Coastal puts employee engagement at the core of what we do, and we believe it is every bit as important as member satisfaction and overall business performance."

 Coastal initially increased its minimum wage to $12.50 per hour in 2016 and raised it again to $15 per hour in March 2018.
-Although Coastal's rationale was employee-focused, they've recognized the hallmark rewards of paying employees a living wage: reduced turnover, higher employee engagement and a boost to productivity.
+Although Coastal's rationale focused on employees, the company has recognized the hallmark rewards of paying employees a living wage: reduced turnover, higher employee engagement and a boost to productivity.

 "It's not just socially responsible; it makes good business sense," Mecca said.
 "In our experience, increasing the minimum wage has been well worth it.
 We're enjoying high levels of engagement, which helps with member satisfaction, productivity and our overall financial results."